Solitarrr/cv/README.md

 # cv
-This is a test CV from a udemy course
+This is a test CV from a course (Udemy.com)